bschnei/ebu-bootloader/README.md

 # ESPRESSObin Ultra Bootloader

-The [Globalscale ESPRESSObin Ultra](https://globalscaletechnologies.com/product/espressobin-ultra/) is a network appliance built with Marvell's Armada 3720 SoC (A3700).
-The source for its bootloader is open, but Globalscale does not maintain their source.
-[Their repos](https://github.com/globalscaletechnologies) are forked off old versions of upstream U-Boot, [ARM Trusted Firmware-A (TF-A)](https://www.trustedfirmware.org/projects/tf-a), and Marvell repos.
-Their [build instructions](https://espressobin.net/espressobin-ultra-build-instruction/) also refer to outdated versions of Linux and build tools.
+The [Globalscale ESPRESSObin Ultra](https://globalscaletechnologies.com/product/espressobin-ultra/) is a network appliance built with Marvell's Armada 3720 SoC (A3720).
+The A3700 product line is part of the Marvell EBU platform (mvebu).
+The source for its firmware bootloader is open, but Globalscale does not maintain their source.
+[Their repositories](https://github.com/globalscaletechnologies) are forks of old versions of U-Boot, [ARM Trusted Firmware-A](https://www.trustedfirmware.org/projects/tf-a) (TF-A), and Marvell repositories.
+Their [build instructions](https://espressobin.net/espressobin-ultra-build-instruction/) also reference outdated build tools.

 I also found the following issues with the devices I received from Globalscale in 2023:
 * The CPU was underclocked.
-The maximum advertised frequency is 1.2Ghz, but the factory bootloader set the clock speed to 800Mhz.
+The maximum advertised frequency is 1.2GHz, but the factory bootloader set the clock speed to 800MHz.
 See Notes section below.
 * [UEFI on U-Boot](https://docs.u-boot.org/en/latest/develop/uefi/uefi.html) was [broken](https://lore.kernel.org/regressions/NpVfaMj--3-9@bens.haus/T/).
 * The hardware random number generator contained in the Cortex-M3 coprocessor was [not available to the OS](https://gitlab.nic.cz/turris/mox-boot-builder).

-This project fixed these issues.
-This guide is specifically for the ESPRESSObin Ultra, but it can be adapted to build bootloaders for other A3700 devices.
+These issues are fixed in this project's releases.
+Releases are specifically for the ESPRESSObin Ultra, but the Makefile can be adjusted to build bootloaders for other A3700 devices.

+## Serial console
+The ESPRESSObin Ultra provides a convenient serial console via its micro USB port.
+This console is the only way to update the bootloader and troubleshoot issues that occur early in the boot process.

+The console is accessed by connecting the micro USB port to another computer's USB port.
+This should create a USB device node (e.g. `/dev/ttyUSB0`) automatically which can then be opened with a terminal emulator with support for serial consoles (e.g. [PuTTY](https://www.putty.org/) or [screen](https://www.gnu.org/software/screen/)).

 ## Testing
 The [mox-imager](https://gitlab.nic.cz/turris/mox-imager) tool makes it possible to boot the device from a bootloader image *without flashing the new image to the device's permanent storage* (SPINOR).
 I'll refer to this process as *sideloading*.